Luppo22/P5-Dev-Web-Kanap/README.md

 console when the server starts, e.g. `Listening on port 3001`.

-To view htis repo on Luppo22 Github page : https://luppo22.github.io/P5-Dev-Web-Kanap/front/html/index.html
+To view this repo on Luppo22 Github page : https://luppo22.github.io/P5-Dev-Web-Kanap/front/html/index.html